 If you have contact forms on your website, you also have spam.
 But mitigating this annoyance is easy with Gravity Forms Zero Spam.
 The plugin has no settings – simply install and activate to start blocking junk mail.
 It also plays nicely with other spam repellants such as reCAPTCHA.

 By default, Gravity Forms will export form entries in CSV format.
 But that’s not necessarily what you’ll always want.
 Plus, a site administrator has to be the one to perform the export.
-Gravity Forms Entries in Excel adds the flexibility of exporting to a more visually friendly Excel format and adding a secure link where others can directly access the generated file.
+Gravity Forms Entries in Excel add the flexibility of exporting to a more visually friendly Excel format and adding a secure link where others can directly access the generated file.

-Want to get more in-depth detail of how your forms are performing?
+Want to get more in-depth detail about how your forms are performing?
 Event Tracking for Gravity Forms ties in various form events with Google Analytics, among other similar programs.
 The result is that you can more easily track conversions.
 As a bonus, there are a number of helpful videos that demonstrate how to set it all up.

 Imagine being able to take a user’s form entry and turn it into a personalized, branded PDF.
 That’s exactly what Gravity PDF can do.
 Add your logo, use custom fonts and even email the file directly to users.
-And, with the use of premium extensions, you’ll gain access to more file templates, the ability to watermark your documents and more.
+And, with the use of premium extensions, you’ll gain access to more file templates, the ability to watermark your documents, and more.

 Administering WordPress via the command line allows for both power and efficiency.
 Gravity Forms CLI Add-On is an official extension that simply adds forms to the mix.
 Use it to manage forms and entries in pretty much the same way as you would in the WordPress back end.
 You can even use it to install other official add-ons.